RoRoche/AndroidStarter/architecture.md

 return loService;
 ```

 Another library I like to use is [Merlin](https://github.com/novoda/merlin).
-I see it as an utility tool to be aware of network connectivity state and changes.
+I see it as an utility tool to be aware of the network connectivity state and changes.
 It provides a fluent API, simple to set up inside an Android project.

-Personally, to get network connectivity state, I use its `MerlinsBeard` class that I can initialize like:
+Personally, to get the network connectivity state, I use its `MerlinsBeard` class that I can initialize like:

 ```java
 final MerlinsBeard merlinsBeard = MerlinsBeard.from(context);
 ```

-And the a simple call to:
+And then simple call to:

 ```java
 merlinsBeard.isConnected()